Tips & Advice Center

 Some Allergy Statistics:

-• "Mite population and allergen levels decreased by 90% or more within a month of using mattress and pillow covers and treating bedding," says a study performed by Johns Hopkins University.
+• "Mite population and allergen levels decreased by 90% or more within a month of using mattress and pillow covers and treating bedding," according to a study from Johns Hopkins University.

 • Over 40 million people in the United States are allergic to dust mites.
 If you suffer from allergies, you have an 80% chance of being allergic to dust mites.